Sole Proprietorship vs LLC California: A Guide for Contractors

 Cons of a Sole Proprietorship

-Insurance and bond alignment risk – Your general liability insurance and bond must exactly match your personal name and license record.
-Any discrepancy could lead to delays or suspensions.
+Insurance and bond alignment risk – Your general liability insurance and bond must precisely match your personal name and license records.
+Any inconsistencies can cause delays or suspensions.

 Self-employment taxes – You’ll pay Social Security and Medicare on all profits.